Mahamottka/graphics-in-2D/README.md

     LMB -> draw one polygon
     RMB -> draw a second polygon

-T -> for drawin a tryangle (two LMB clicks for a base, third to finish it) D -> for colouring within a D mode:
+T -> for drawin a triangle (two LMB clicks for a base, third to finish it) D -> for colouring within a D mode:
     Numpat (1-9) -> changing the colour of colouring